port-labs/port-docs/docs/quickstart.md

 ---

 Now head back to your `Catalog`, and go to the `Services` page.
-We can see that Port has created an entity for us representing our repository, filled with real data: 🥳
+We can see that Port has created entities for us representing our repositories, filled with real data: 🥳

 ![catalogAfterRepoCreation](/img/quickstart/catalogAfterRepoCreation.png)

-Clicking on the service name in the table will take us to its entity page:
+Clicking on a service name in the table will take us to its entity page:

 ![entityAfterIngestion](/img/quickstart/entityAfterIngestion.png)